microsoft/vscode-simple-jupyter-notebook/README.md

 Pressing **F5** opens another VS Code window with a project folder containing a sample Jupyter notebook.

 Before doing anything with this notebook, press F1 and type "kernel".
-Run the `Simple Jupyter Notebook: Change Kernel` command.
+Run the `Notebook: Select Notebook Kernel` command.
 The resulting Quickpick lists the kernels discovered on your machine and should show an **xpython** entry that represents the xeus-python kernel.
 Select that entry.

 If there is no xpython entry that's an indication that we can't find a Jupyter kernel out of the box (e.g. with some conda setup that places things in non-default paths), you can set the correct path in the `simple-jupyter.searchPaths` config key, see the [this page](https://jupyter-client.readthedocs.io/en/stable/kernels.html#kernel-specs) to get an idea of what the paths look like.